federicoVisi/GIMLeT/README.md

 A set of Max patches for gesture analysis, interactive machine learning, and gesture-sound interaction design.
 GIMLeT features a modular design that allows to easily share meaningfully structured data between several gesture tracking devices, machine learning, and sound synthesis modules.

-## Video Tutorial
+## Video Tutorials
-Installation and linear regression with artifical neural networks: https://youtu.be/Dace1sHy1IM
+1. Installation and linear regression with artifical neural networks: https://youtu.be/Dace1sHy1IM
+2. Gesture following with PoseNet and GVF: https://youtu.be/GoNqiCvVgoY

 ## Installation
 ### Install the required packages